scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added a command to move to the next defined character (useful in CJK encodings with great holes in the middle.
 Unicode too I suppose)
-    -   Added a resource ([fontforge.FontView.FontFamily](xres.html)) to
+    -   Added a resource ([websharpstudios.FontView.FontFamily](xres.html)) to
         control the font for the character labels that appear above every user defined character.
-    -   FontForge now supports multi-line copyright notices (must be less that 2000 ascii characters though).
+    -   websharpstudios now supports multi-line copyright notices (must be less that 2000 ascii characters though).

 -   17-Nov-2001